tobiscr/application-connector-manager/docs/user/technical-reference/runtime-agent/README.md

 Its responsibilities are:

-- Regularly synchronizing external systems (so-called `Applications` in UCL) over UCL Director by fetching new Applications from the Director and integrating them into Kyma or removing those that no longer exist.
+- Regularly synchronizing external systems (so-called `Applications` in UCL) over the UCL Director by fetching new Applications from the Director and integrating them into Kyma or removing those that no longer exist.

 - Establishing (or renewing) a trusted connection between Kyma runtime and the UCL services.
 - Enable bidirectional communication between external systems and Kyma runtimes by uploading the Kyma runtime configuration (for example, the Event Gateway URL) to the UCL backend.
 UCL shares this data with the external application.
 To learn more, read the section on [configuring the Runtime](./03-20-configuring-runtime.md).